kbristow/Redux-Tutorial/README.md

 # Redux React Tutorial
 Followed the tutorial here: https://youtu.be/93p3LxR9xfM.
-Tried to implement the tutorial using Typescript.
+Tried to implement the tutorial using TypeScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).